-Notification: The Executive Director or his/her designee is responsible for ensuring that all employees and students receive appropriate training on the implementation of the TMEMS Governing Council's policy.
-Additionally, students, employees, volunteers, and vendors will receive relevant information regarding the policy, including the designated person to contact for filing complaints or obtaining information, as outlined in the TMEMS Student Handbook & Code of Conduct.
+Notification: The Executive Director or his/her designee is responsible for ensuring that all employees and students receive appropriate training on the implementation of the TMEMS Governing Council's policies on code of conduct.
+Additionally, students, employees, volunteers, and vendors will receive relevant information regarding the policy, including the designated person to contact for filing complaints or obtaining information, as outlined in the TMEMS Student Handbook.